NikKorYT/Mongo_DB/README.md

 - Authors: Famous personalities with biographical information
 - Quotes: Inspirational quotes tagged by themes
 - Users: Generated fake users for testing the notification system

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project demonstrates MongoDB and RabbitMQ integration patterns.

----

-*Implementation of NoSQL databases with message queuing systems, showcasing distributed system architecture and asynchronous processing patterns.*